 "It's a shift in techniques, how you fly ... but the tactics in how we think, that strike piece, ... it's the same feeling of getting ready to execute a strike in an F-16 in support of dudes on the ground, it's the exact same feeling I got in an MQ-1," he said.

-Both strikes STRIKES?//SURE//OP hit the spot, emotionally and literally speaking, Alves said.
-And just as for like manned pilots, the job can this doesn't mean it can't affect RPA pilots themin the long term, too.
+Both strikes hit the spot, emotionally and literally speaking, Alves said.
+And just as for manned pilots, the job can affect RPA pilots in the long term, too.

-The Defense Department in February 2013 proposed a early last year wanted to create the Distinguished Warfare Medal to recognize RPA UAV pilots, offensive cyber war experts or others directly involved in combat operations but not physically in theater.
+The Defense Department in February 2013 proposed a Distinguished Warfare Medal to recognize RPA pilots, offensive cyber war experts or others directly involved in combat operations but not physically in theater.
 Combat veterans were outraged by the new medal's rank in the official Order of Precedence that placed it above the Bronze Star.
-After Defense Secretary Chuck Hagel took over the Pentagon's top job the same month in late February, he took the unusual measure of overturning his predecessor's decision and eliminated the medal.
+After Defense Secretary Chuck Hagel took over the Pentagon's top job the same month, he took the unusual measure of overturning his predecessor's decision and eliminated the medal.

 "I'll also say there are some instances out there where an MQ-1, an RPA pilot, did something to save lives on the ground, which may or may not have been able to be done by a manned platform.
 To not be recognized for something that brought home American soldiers, I think, is not the right way to do business."